Calcasieu Pass project (for illustration purposes); Source: Venture Global LNG

 Additionally, Project 2025 will eliminate climate change mitigation from the agenda of the National Security Council while its people will do their utmost to get other allied nations to ramp up the use of fossil fuels.
 The Republican/conservative manifesto clearly states that the federal government has an “obligation to develop vast oil and gas and coal resources” and intends to encourage Arctic drilling.
 No climate agenda will be able to be pushed through as the expansion of the national grid would be blocked, stymying the transition toward green and renewable energy.

-While the LNG export permit pause may have reignited discussions over the need to strike the right kind of balance between environmental protection and economic growth, Project 2025 has made it clear without leaving any doubt what is really at stake during the upcoming elections.
-If Trump gets elected, he will not need to follow Project 2025 to the letter, instead, he could decide to take some of these elements and turn them into new policies but pick a completely different path for other policies.
+While the LNG export permit pause may have reignited discussions over the need to strike the right kind of balance between environmental protection and economic growth, it is Project 2025 that made things clear for many people without leaving any doubt about what is really at stake during the upcoming elections.
+It is still worth noting that if Trump gets elected, he will not need to follow Project 2025 to the letter, instead, he is free to make his own choices and could decide to take some of these elements and turn them into new policies but pick a completely different path for other policies.

 In contrast, Biden, who emphasized that the nation is locked in a “battle for the soul of America,” intends to finish the green energy revolution, which he started with his Bidenomics, including his ambitious goals for the offshore wind industry of reaching 30 GW by 2030.